 Some victims of dog bites believe the injury wasn’t “serious enough” to seek compensation.
 In reality, most anyone injured by a dog bite does have the option to pursue a lawsuit.

-A dog bite personal injury case addresses a number of consequences, including:
+A dog bites personal injury case addresses a number of consequences, including:

 Non-bite injuries (being swept off your feet and breaking a bone, for example)